Credit History vs. Credit Score: What Are The Differences?

 Transunion

-Transunion is the missing piece to unlock one’s financial freedom, much like a lock and key.
+Transunion is the missing piece to unlock one’s financial freedom, like a lock and key.
 Transunion helps individuals maintain their fiscal health in various ways.
 It maintains records of an individual’s credit history, keeping track of all loans taken out, payment histories, collection accounts, bankruptcies, and other pertinent information about one’s finances.
+Moreover, Transunion offers credit monitoring services to keep individuals informed about any changes or potential threats to their credit profile.

 Transunion provides scores that measure how someone has managed their debt obligations over time.
 The scores are calculated based on several open lines of credit, the amount and type of existing debt, length of credit history, and more.
 The higher score reflects better management of finances, while the lower score indicates riskier borrowing habits.
 A good credit score gives people access to attractive loan rates and helps them obtain better terms when applying for financing.